 As for lighting, the middle of the day is the most popular time because that’s when the lighting is best.
 Again, you’ll want to weigh what’s more important to you: better lighting or smaller crowds.
 We went at 11:45, and I thought the lighting was great.

 Can You Do Both Upper and Lower Antelope Canyon in One Day?

 Yes, you can book tours for both in one day.
 You can also visit Horseshoe Bend later in the same afternoon.
 Plan about two hours between bookings to make sure you have plenty of time to finish up with one before heading to the other.

 Since the canyons are on Navajo tribal park land, they control access to all the slot canyon tours in the area.
-The Navajo tour guides are very knowledgable of the area and will share so much information you would not get if were to go on your own.
-There are no self guided tours available.
+The Navajo tour guides are very knowledgeable of the area and will share so much information you would not get if were to go on your own.
+There are no self-guided tours available.